fastapi/fastapi/docs/en/docs/python-types.md

 # Python Types Intro

-Python has support for optional "type hints".
+Python has support for optional "type hints" (also called "type annotations").

-These **"type hints"** are a special syntax that allow declaring the <abbr title="for example: str, int, float, bool">type</abbr> of a variable.
+These **"type hints"** or annotations are a special syntax that allow declaring the <abbr title="for example: str, int, float, bool">type</abbr> of a variable.

 By declaring types for your variables, editors and tools can give you better support.